 If you’re an adrenaline junky and plan on carrying your hard drive along on your outdoor adventures, you should opt for LaCie’s Rugged USB-C portable external hard drive.

-These durable drives can handle being dropped from a height of 4 feet as well as being run over by a car!
+These durable drives can handle being dropped from a height of four feet and even getting run over by a car!
 They are also dust and water-resistant.
 So whether you’re carrying them through the jungle, across mountain tops, or just to the beach, you can be confident that your data will be safe.

-If you don’t mind spending a little extra for your storage needs, the Samsung SSD T5 is one of the best portable hard drives currently on the market.
+If you don’t mind spending a little extra on your storage needs, the Samsung SSD T5 is one of the best portable hard drives currently on the market.

 Samsung has made a major investment in solid-state memory drives, and the SSD T5 is their top-of-the-line product.
 It uses solid-state memory which makes it faster than the other portable drives we’ve reviewed here – with transfer speeds up to 540MB per second.